gpeyton/ai-devotional/devotional/index_Q2.md

 A lesson about being answerable to God for how we worship Him.
 *Hymn*: Standing on the Promises

-### Day 3: What Are the Reasons Annexed to the Second Commandment?
+### Day 3: What Is It to Repent?
-*Catechism Q52*: What are the reasons annexed to the second commandment?
+*Catechism Q56*: What is it to repent?
-*Catechism A*: The reasons annexed to the second commandment are, God's sovereignty over us, his propriety in us, and the zeal he hath to his own worship.
+*Catechism A*: To be sorry for sin, and to hate and forsake it because it is displeasing to God.
 *Hymn*: Crown Him with Many Crowns

 ### Day 4: The Lord Is Greater